-A sign σ is simple if and only if it is the value of a simple term; it is complex if and only if it is the value of a composite term.
+A sign $\sigma$ is simple if and only if it is the value of a simple term; it is complex if and only if it is the value of a composite term.
 A given sign can be both simple and complex.
 The previous problems have now disappeared.
 An idiom for example is a sign that is simple but not complex, because its meaning is not obtainable in the grammar in a regular way.
-So, the definition begins by assuming that we have a grammar G and a sign σ .
-Furthermore, we assume that there is a term $t(\vec{x})$ and signs σ , σ_0 , \cdots , σ{n-1} such that
+(To be more exact, idioms are signs whose exponent has another meaning together with which it forms a complex sign.
+The definition of idiom is a truly delicate affair.)
+So, the definition begins by assuming that we have a grammar G and a sign $\sigma$ .
+Furthermore, we assume that there is a term $t(\vec{x})$ and signs $\sigma$ , $\sigma_0, \dots, \sigma{n-1}$ such that